 Missouri Medicare Part D

-Neither Medicare Supplement Plans or Traditional Medicare offer prescription drug coverage.
-By purchasing a Missouri Medicare Part D Plan it ensures coverage.
+Neither Medigap nor Medicare offer prescription drug coverage.
+By purchasing a Missouri Medicare Part D Plan, you’ll have coverage on necessary drugs.

 Sometimes the lower premium costs more in the long run.
 Working with an agent can make identifying the best policy easier.